- April 25, 2021

 - Find another hobby

-I’m not talking about the motivation to learn and try to do the right things in order to succeed – and many would immediately discount themselves from this equation.
+I’m not talking about the motivation to learn and try to do the right things in order to succeed.

-Some people may find they have this fight within them naturally, but for many others it’s not as simple as that.
+Some people may find they have this fight within them naturally, but for many others it takes effort.

 Prop Shop Traders